rollyourown-xyz/ryo-nextcloud/README.md

 ## How to Use

-A detailed description of how to use a rollyourown.xyz project to deploy and maintain an open source solution can be found [on the rollyourown.xyz website](https://rollyourown.xyz/rollyourown/how_to_use/).
+A detailed description of how to use a rollyourown project to deploy and maintain an open source solution can be found [on the rollyourown website](https://rollyourown.xyz/rollyourown/how_to_use/).

 In summary, to deploy a project: